captainigloo/sparkcore-local-http-server-rest-json/README.md

 ---
 - EN : Local HTTP server with REST and JSON for Sparkcore

-This project implement a Http server on Sparkcore.
+This project implement a Http server on Sparkcore itself.
+Once compiled into the WEB IDE, the server will be available at http://IP-SPARKCORE (port 80 by default)

 - FR : Serveur HTTP REST et JSON pour Spark Core.